TaihuLight/clpkm/README.md

 Setup configurations
 --------------------
+Change the path of tool to the llvm we just built:

 ```
-cd ..
+$ cd ..

-# Change the path of tool to the llvm we just built
-vim clpkm.sh
+$ vim clpkm.sh

-# Create a new configuration
-vim clpkm.conf
 ```

+Create a new configuration:

+	$ vim clpkm.conf

 configuration example: